mansibm6/Amazon-Price-Tracker-using-Selenium/README.md

 # Amazon-Price-Tracker

+## Instructions

-download chrome driver for your version of chrome browser and save it in project repository run "pip -r requirements.txt" to install dependencies create empty folder name 'reports" json file containing all the data will be saved in reports folder
+* download chrome driver for your version of chrome browser and save it in project repository
+* run "pip -r requirements.txt" to install dependencies
+* create empty folder name 'reports"
+* json file containing all the data will be saved in reports folder

+**Note:** Only works on Amazon Germany